jonatan5524/own-git/README.md

 implementing a basic git CLI like called ugit to learn how git works on the inside.

 will implement the following git features:
+	- init

 using the guide: https://www.leshenko.net/p/ugit/#